Zero-suppressed decision diagram: Background

 In a binary decision diagram, a Boolean function can be represented as a rooted, directed, acyclic graph, which consists of several decision nodes and terminal nodes.
 In 1993, Shin-ichi Minato from Japan modified Randal Bryant's BDDs for solving combinatorial problems.
 His "Zero-Suppressed" BDDs aim to represent and manipulate sparse sets of bit vectors.
 If the data for a problem are represented as bit vectors of length n, then any subset of the vectors can be represented by the Boolean function over n variables yielding 1 when the vector corresponding to the variable assignment is in the set.

 According to Bryant, it is possible to use forms of logic functions to express problems involving sum-of-products.
-Such forms are often represented as sets of "cubes", each denoted by a string containing symbols 0, 1, and -.
-For instance, the function $(\bar x_1\land x_2)\lor (\bar x_2 \oplus x_3)$ can be illustrated by the set $\{01-,-11,-00\}$.
-By using bits 10, 01, and 00 to denote symbols 1, 0, and – respectively, one can represent the above set with bit vectors in the form of $\{011000, 001010, 000101\}$.
+These functions of n binary variables can be represented as sets of "cubes", each denoted by an letter string of length n containing symbols 0, 1, and -.
+For instance, the function $f(x_1, x_2, x_3) = (\bar x_1\land x_2)\lor (\bar x_2 \oplus x_3)$ can be illustrated by the set $\{01-,-11,-00\}$.
+To evaluate $f(1, 1, 0)$ it is necessary to see if 110 matches any member of the set where - means "Don't care".
+Since 110 matches none of the entries the set $f(1, 1, 0) = 0$.
+The symbols 1, 0, and – can be denoted the using bit patterns 10, 01, and 00 respectively.
+This way one can represent the above set with bit vectors in the form of $\{011000, 001010, 000101\}$.
 Notice that the set of bit vectors is sparse, in that the number of vectors is fewer than 2^{n}, which is the maximum number of bit vectors, and the set contains many elements equal to zero.
 In this case, a node can be omitted if setting the node variable to 1 causes the function to yield 0.
 This is seen in the condition that a 1 at some bit position implies that the vector is not in the set.
 For sparse sets, this condition is common, and hence many node eliminations are possible.

 Minato has proved that ZDDs are especially suitable for combinatorial problems, such as the classical problems in two-level logic minimization, knight's tour problem, fault simulation, timing analysis, the N-queens problem, as well as weak division.
 By using ZDDs, one can reduce the size of the representation of a set of n-bit vectors in OBDDs by at most a factor of n.
 In practice, the optimization is statistically significant.